 The ISDC receives all the INTEGRAL telemetry and auxiliary data and converts these raw data to a FITS compliant format.
 It also monitors the scientific instruments on the spacecraft and works with the instrument teams to solve the problems that may arise.
-It performs a Quick-Look Analysis (QLA) of the data, and alerts the astronomical community when unexpected features and events such as gamma-ray bursts (GRBs) are detected.
+It performs a Quick-Look Analysis (QLA) of the data, and alerts the astronomical community when unexpected features and serendipitous events such as gamma-ray bursts (GRBs) or transient sources are detected.

-The data flows in real-time from MOC to ISDC at a rate of ~113 kbits/s.
-The ISDC performs a QLA in real-time.
+The data flows in real-time from MOC to ISDC at a rate of \sim 113 kbits/s.
 The data stream is cut into a series of contiguous Science Windows (ScWs): a 30-60 minute pointing in a dither mode or a slew of the spacecraft.
 Every few days, the telemetry is sent again to the ISDC, in the form of consolidated data, where all recoverable telemetry losses (e.g., at station handover) have been corrected.
-This includes auxiliary files and the current observing plan, and are used in the standard scientific analysis package OSA.
+This includes auxiliary files and the current observing plan, and are distributed in the archive to be used in the standard scientific analysis package OSA.

+The ISDC performs the QLA in real-time.
 The purpose of the QLA is to rapidly detect bright (new or known) transient sources, (large) flux changes in known sources and instrument anomalies.
 The QLA results are communicated to the PI(s) of the observation and ISOC is contacted if the event could potentially trigger a ToO or follow-up observation.
 As good practice, sufficiently bright sources with no assigned data rights ('serendipitous' sources) detected by the QLA will also be notified to the PI(s) of the observation, as soon as possible.
 Data on serendipitous sources detected in non-Russian Federation proposals are, by the nature of the data rights (see Section 5), publicly available.

-One three-day revolution yields a telemetry volume of about 3 GBytes.
+One 2.7-day revolution yields a telemetry volume of about 3 GBytes.
 Processing of this telemetry stream yields about 15 Gbytes of uncompressed data products.
 These data are stored in FITS files and consist of:

-- raw data (~5 GBytes): reformatted data of the telemetry, - prepared data (~7 GBytes): includes additional timing information, - corrected data (~3 GBytes): includes gain corrected event energy.
+- raw data (~5 GBytes): reformatted data of the telemetry, - prepared data (~7 GBytes): includes additional timing information.

 They are made available to the observer in compressed format (about 9 Gbytes per revolution).
-Raw and prepared data are stored by ScW, whereas corrected data are stored per observation, usually consisting of 10-100 ScWs.
+Raw and prepared data are stored by ScW.
 The FITS standards are used throughout and for all data products.
-All data delivered by the ISDC are calibrated relying on the instrument teams' expertise.
+All data delivered by the ISDC are calibrated relying on the instrument teams'

-&lt;sup>v http://isdc.unige.ch/
+v http://isdc.unige.ch/